jomanor/Data-Science-Portfolio/README.md

 <img align="left" width="220" height="180" src="https://raw.githubusercontent.com/jomanor/Data-Science-Portfolio/refs/heads/main/Images/TitanicIm.jpg"> **[Titanic - Machine Learning from Disaster](https://github.com/jomanor/Data-Science-Portfolio/tree/main/Python/Kaggle%20Competitions/Titanic%20Competition)**

-In this project, the goal is to predict which passengers survived the Titanic disaster using a ML model.
-The model used is a Random Forest Classifier, achieving 80% accuracy.
+This project is part of the Kaggle Titanic competition and shows how to handle missing data and model optimization for classification tasks.
+The goal in this project is to predict which passengers survived the Titanic disaster using a ML model.
+The model used is a Random Forest Classifier, achieving 80% accuracy, being among the 4% performance top.
 Fine-tuning was performed to optimize hyperparameters and avoid overfitting, ensuring a balanced model performance.
-This project is part of the Kaggle Titanic competition and shows how to handle missing data and model optimization for classification tasks.

 ##

 <img align="left" width="230" height="170" src="https://raw.githubusercontent.com/jomanor/Data-Science-Portfolio/refs/heads/main/Images/HousePredIm.jpg"> **[House Prices - Advanced Regression Techniques](https://github.com/jomanor/Data-Science-Portfolio/tree/main/Python/Kaggle%20Competitions/House%20Pricing%20Competition)**

 This project focuses on predicting house prices based on various features from the Kaggle House Pricing competition.
 Using a CatBoost Regressor, the model achieves a RMSE of 0.13.
-Detailed data analysis and feature engineering, including handling missing data, transforming variables, and creating new features, were key to the model's success.
+Detailed data analysis and feature engineering, including handling missing data, transforming variables and creating new features were key to the model's success.
 The project highlights the importance of preprocessing and fine-tuning in regression problems.

 ##